Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step2.md

      - **uncheck** option **Generate boot components**, because we have got FSBL and PMU already.</br>
      - Click **Finish**.

+   >Note: If you want to do hardware emulation, please select `zcu104_custom_platform_hwemu.xsa` when you use Vitis IDE to create the platform.

 4. Set up the software settings in Platform Settings view

    - Click the **linux on psu_cortexa53** domain, browse to the locations and select the directory or file needed to complete the dialog box for the following:

    - **Bif file**: Click the drop-down icon and select **Generate BIF**.

-     > Note: The file names in `<>` are placeholders.
+     > Note: The file names in `<>` are placeholders in bif file.
 Vitis will replace the placeholders with the relative path to platform during platform packaging.
 V++ packager, which runs when building the final application would expand it further to the full path during image packaging.
 Filename placeholders point to the files in boot components directory.
 The filenames in boot directory need to match with placeholders in BIF file. `<bitstream>` is a reserved keyword.
 V++ packager will replace it with the final system bit file.

    - **Boot Components Directory**: Browse to **zcu104_software_platform/pfm/boot** and click OK.